Marzel7/ContractBC/README.md

 The liquidating address supplies $7195.12 DAI to receive 0.3676 WBTC at a discounted rate of %1.08

 The account supplying 1 WBTC initially received 50 C_WBTC.
 When liquidated, 18 C_WBTC tokens were transferred to the liquidating address.

+`CompoundLong.test.js`

+This contract facilitates borrowing DAI on compound followed by swapping borrowed DAI for ETH on Uniswap.
+The test then simulates time moving forward by 1000 blocks.
+By longing ETH we are betting that the ETH price has increased by the time this block is reached.
+The price of ETH needs to cover the loan and interest on the borrowed DAI.
+Uniswap is again used for the ETH/DAI swap, the DAI Compound loan is then paid bet - hopefully with profit.

+/\* Long ETH

+1. supply ETH
+2. borrow stable coin (DAI)
+3. buy ETH on Uniswap
+   when the price of ETH goes up...
+4. sell ETH on Uniswap
+5. repay borrowed stable coin
+   \*/

+To borrow DAI on Compound 100 ETH is supplied to our CompoundLong contract to mint cETH, resulting in an underlying balance of ~100 ETH and liquidity balance of 90462 cETH tokens.
+We can borrow against 100% of our liquidity.
+In this example the borrow percentage is determined by a utility function - frac

+`const borrowAmount = frac(String(maxBorrow), 50, 100);`

+Long() - Borrows DAI from Compound and immediately swaps it for ETH.
+As this two-step borrowing and swapping is within one call the logs don't show the borrowed DAI value before it's swapped to ETH.
+However, the borrowAmount does briefly result in 45196 DAI owner by the CompoundLong contract.

+`90462 liquidity * 50% = 45196`

+Uniswap trades DAI for ETH - there's approximately 41 ETH in the CompoundLong contract.

+Repay() - We've taken a long position on ETH.
+Let's presume that after 1000 blocks the ETH price has risen 20%.
+This is difficult to simulate so let's presume so.
+By calling repay() ETH is swapped back to DAI.
+The DAI loan plus accrued fees in paid back to Compound.
+CompoundLong contracts cDai and cEth are rebalanced to zero.